Intro to Promotion Tools

 - As long as the Public Widget Builder is visible on your platform, any User can create a custom Widget using the Classification types.

-- On the backend, to build a Custom Widget Template, a User must have the Platform Admin permission level.
+- On the backend, to build a Custom Widget Template, a User must have the Platform Admin or Calendar Manager permission level.

-- Anyone with the Bulletin Admin Permission can create and edit Bulletins.
+- Anyone with the Bulletin Manager role can create and edit Bulletins.

 What's the Localist API?